Manitary/PDF-Metadata-Editor/README.md

 ## Known issues

-- The window does not resize automatically when a new PDF is opened
+- When a new PDF is opened, the window only resize by expanding, if needed.
+This is particularly noticeable when opening files with a long name.

 ## Licence